 The opening of the New York Avenue Metro station in 2004 sparked the improvement of NoMa, the Washington, DC, neighborhood located just north of the U.S. Capitol and Union Station.
 Private developers have invested over $3 billion and built over 15.7 million SF of office, residential, hotel, and retail space in the 35-block NoMa area.
 The neighborhood now boasts a daytime population of 40,000; more than 2,800 residential units are either occupied or under construction.
 Future development plans will bring an additional 16 million SF of office, hotel, residential and retail space to the NoMa area.

 The redevelopment of this neighborhood was kicked-off with the opening of the Atlas Performing Arts Center, an art-deco 1930s movie theater that was converted into an arts complex with multiple theaters and dance spaces.
 The vibrant community along H Street is an arts and entertainment district with unique bars, restaurants and shops.
 Many redevelopment projects are still underway.
-The installation of a streetcar (expected to begin operating in 2013) will make the area more accessible.
+The installation of a streetcar will make the area more accessible.

 The former Government Hospital for the Insane, a 350-acre historic landmark, is being developed by the federal government to consolidate the headquarters for the Department of Homeland Security (DHS).
 A part of the campus, the East side, will be developed as a mixed-use, mixed-income, walkable community with a variety of amenities.
-Construction of the new U.S. Coast Guard Headquarters are on schedule to be completed in the spring of 2013.
+Construction of the new U.S. Coast Guard Headquarters was completed in the spring of 2013.
 Additional redevelopment will be ongoing for several years.

 This Downtown DC neighborhood began its revitalization in 1997 with the construction of Washington’s entertainment area, the MCI Center” (now the Verizon Center).
 The neighborhood, with its prime location near the Washington Convention Center and Chinatown, attracts tourists and locals to explore its museums, restaurants, hotels, nightclubs, art galleries, theaters and trendy stores.
 The area continues to grow and has become an entertainment hot spot in the city.